Kudzu Root: Benefits, Uses, Nutrition & More

 - Gao, Y., Wang, X., & He, C. (2016).
 An isoflavonoid-enriched extract from Pueraria lobata (kudzu) root protects human umbilical vein endothelial cells against oxidative stress induced apoptosis - PubMed.
 Journal of Ethnopharmacology, 193. https://doi.org/10.1016/j.jep.2016.10.005

-- Kudzu root is a prebiotic (indigestible) fiber, therefore, helps support a healthy gut microbiome.
+- Kudzu root is a prebiotic (indigestible) fiber and, therefore, helps support a healthy gut microbiome.